 Do you always see the same esthetician for facials or waxing and leave a tip on the services?
 Always drop a couple bucks in the tip jar at your favorite coffee shop?
 Since these businesses have temporarily closed their physical locations and you’re unable to visit them in person, consider pre-paying those tips to the folks you normally see.
-Several small businesses (like Cross Street Coffee and The Last Word) have set up online tip jars if you’d like to pre-pay tips for the future or throw in a few extra bucks to help out the employees – you can also ask for Venmo accounts.
+Several small businesses have set up online tip jars if you’d like to pre-pay tips for the future or throw in a few extra bucks to help out the employees – you can also ask for Venmo accounts.

 7. Leave reviews

 We could go on and on about our favorite Ann Arbor area shops and restaurants.
 You won’t find a more flavorful seafood chowder than from Monahan’s in Kerrytown, or more passionate staff than at Black Stone Bookstore, or a tastier mead than from Bløm Meadworks.
 Consider taking a moment to leave a genuine review for one or two of your favorite small businesses in the Ann Arbor area.
 There are lots of ways – Facebook, TripAdvisor, Google... pick your favorite, or leave one on each!

 Impactful and totally free, you can engage with your favorite businesses on social media to give them a virtual boost in the magical algorithms of Facebook, Instagram, and the like.
 Share their posts, comment on their updates, and stay connected.
 It means a lot!
 Note: You can always count on Miss Kim for some fun gifs and colorful content, and we love the gorgeous photos posted by the Ann Arbor Distilling Company.